Maximizing Savings in Field Service Operations

 Mature adoption: +20 pts remote closure, +25 pts first-time fix, 92% diagnostic accuracy = $960K+ annual savings.

 And remember — these are direct costs only, excluding back-office overhead.

 This is money you're already spending.

-There is no capital investment to amortize, no hardware to procure, no infrastructure to build.
+There is no capital investment to amortize, no hardware to procure, and no infrastructure to build.
 Remote Assist runs on existing devices.
 The savings start from month one — and they compound as adoption deepens and your team builds proficiency.

 Beyond the Spreadsheet